-In Europe in the last 4 months the COVID-19 crisis has brought not only grief and suffering but also a new food emergency.
-The demand for food has increased by up to 50% compared to the pre-coronavirus period.
+Since the beginning of 2020 the demand for food has increased by up to 50% compared to the pre-coronavirus period in Europe.
 The outlook for the coming months is certainly not better.

 In 2018, Eurostat estimated 36 million European citizens in material deprivation, but now millions more people are in need and for the first time they are asking for help to put something to eat at the table.